Pairing a Claw-Foot Tub with the Right Tile

 If you want your tub to be the star of your bathroom, consider going with a softer finish, such as matte or semi-gloss, rather than a conventional high-gloss finish.

-Choose Your favorite WHite
+Choose Your Primary Color

 When choosing a background for your tub, consider the mood you would like to create.
 Pure white works well in a bright, cheery space, and a muted hue offers a softer, more calming look.
 Tile with a hint of beige, gray, or yellow can warm up or cool down the look of your bathroom space.

 Because most claw-foot tubs, new or old, have a shabby-chic look, consider using tile that resemble time-honored natural stone.
+Whether real marble or marble look porcelain tile, the result will be stunning.

 Consider Wood Look Tile